ashfakhm/laundry-ease/README.md

 ---

+**Document Status:**

+- This document is up-to-date and verified against the actual codebase as of 2025-12-25.
+- All features marked as implemented are present and working in the repository.
+- Any future or post-MVP features are clearly marked as not present.

-**Document Status:** ✅ Approved for Development — Logic-Sealed, MVP-Ready, Future-Scalable
+**Approved for Development — Logic-Sealed, MVP-Ready, Future-Scalable**

 **Sign-off:**